Salamandastron1/GM-Screen-Mobile/README.md

 # GM-Screen-Mobile
 [![Waffle.io - Columns and their card count](https://badge.waffle.io/Salamandastron1/GM-Screen-Mobile.svg?columns=all)](https://waffle.io/Salamandastron1/GM-Screen-Mobile)

 GM-Mobile is the player answer to our Game Master role playing framework.
-Working in conjunction with our desktop app a Game Master and Players can feel even more immersed in their gameplay experience with event push notifications, character creation, and inventory management.
+Working in conjunction with our desktop appm our own backend game/accounts API a Game Master and Players can feel even more immersed in their gameplay experience with event push notifications, character creation, and inventory management.

 ### See it Live
 Coming soon!

 ### APIs Used
-* MovieDB.org
+*

 ### Primary Javascript technologies
 * React-Native